valhuber/ApiLogicServer/README.md

 <details>
   <summary>Directory Contents</summary>

-When you have created your project, you will find the following project directory in `~/dev/servers` on your local (gery) machine (here opened in VS Code):
+When you have created your project, you will find the following project directory in `~/dev/servers` on your local (grey) machine (here opened in VS Code):
 <figure><img src="https://raw.githubusercontent.com/valhuber/ApiLogicServer/main/images/docker/local-project.png"></figure>

 Your docker machine (blue) files include Python, Python libraries, and API Logic Server.
 The Python project above utilizes IDE `remote-container` support (visible at the lower left in the preceding diagram), which utilizes the docker (not local machine) version of Python.